zfcampus/apigility-documentation/intro/first-rest-service.md

 <dl>
     <dt>Entity</dt>
     <dd>
         An <em>addressable</em> item being returned.
-Entities are distiguished by a unique identifier present in the URI.
+Entities are distinguished by a unique identifier present in the URI.
     </dd>